-The Position Paper is a 10-page paper (8 pages will be due before the end of Graduation Preparation 1, and two pages will be an addendum reflection after the Thesis review) situating your work within an historical and contemporary creative context.
+The Position Paper is a 10-page paper (8 pages will be due before the end of Graduation Preparation 1, and two pages will be an addendum reflection written after the Thesis review with the support of the Graduation Preparation 2 course) situating your work within an historical and contemporary creative context.
 It will include an extended formal description of your work/ process and will hone in on the theoretical or conceptual questions that guide or inform your practice.
 The paper will include Chicago Manual citations and a bibliography containing at least 7-10 sources.